 Mastodon is yet another great site, not as minimal as reddit or slashdot, but much better than facebook and twitter.
 And the best thing is that its federated, so mastodon.social isn't the only instance, there are a bunch of others too and they are all synced and federated in real time, whatever instance you be on!

 After I included Quora, I thought why not Medium.
-To be honest, sites like Quora and Medium fall on the grey end of a minimalist sites list and we are stuck with them only because of lack of options.
+To be honest, sites like Quora and Medium fall in the far end of minimalist sites and we are stuck with them only because of lack of options.
 Nevertheless, the content quality on Medium is quite good.

-Today, I came across one more strong contestant in the race for Reddit alternatives, its called Raddle.me.
-It was built during September last year by some “radical leftists” who felt that Reddit had wrongly banned them.
+Today, I came across one more strong contestant in the race for reddit alternatives called Raddle.me.
+It was built during September last year by some "radical leftists" who felt that Reddit had wrongly banned them.
 Raddle.me does have a leftist bias, just as Voat has a rightist bias, but the interface and looks are pretty much what a minimalist Redditor will appreciate.
 Also, the site is built using PHP (Symfony and Doctrine), unlike Reddit which is built using Python (Pylons framework).